AdobeDocs/document-services/src/pages/use-cases/page-content/content-publishing/job-posting.md

 Job postings are usually limited to text-based content, but often additional supporting documents, such as PDF brochures, can better communicate the opportunity or the company.

-Adobe Document Services allows job sites to:
+Adobe Acrobat Services allows job sites to:

 * Show and render high-resolution supporting documents
 * Access analytics to understand what documents candidates are most interested in

-In addition, Adobe Document Services allows for documents uploaded in different formats, such as Microsoft Word, to be normalized into the PDF format.
+In addition, Adobe Acrobat Services allows for documents uploaded in different formats, such as Microsoft Word, to be normalized into the PDF format.

 ### Relevant APIs